How can we optimize nas probe performance and scalability to ensure stability and consistency?

 - The "On overdue age" option is vaguely named but translates to "Run once the alert is older than this."
 It fires only once because the alert is only ever older than the specified value once.

-- Small values of overdue age e.g., 1-4 seconds are unreliable.
+- Small values of overdue age e.g., 1-4 seconds may yield unexpected results.
 It seems that there is a point where it takes a time stamp and then writes that to the local database and then it looks up everything that should run and if it took longer than that one second to get committed to the database, you'll lose it.
 In the scheme of things, 5 seconds is probably better than one.

 - Also note that the nas only runs 1 profile at a time so if you have a bunch firing, you could see some unexpected results as some get delayed because of the others.